alefore/weblog/immutable-avl-trees.md

-In C++, `std::shared_ptr<const TreeNode>` (where `TreeNode` is the structure containing the fields of a non-empty tree) is a great fit for a node in an Immutable AVL Tree to hold pointers to the subtrrees.
+In C++, `std::shared_ptr<const TreeNode>` (where `TreeNode` is the structure containing the fields of a non-empty tree) is a great fit for a node in an Immutable AVL Tree to hold pointers to the subtrees.

 This allows new trees to share most of the memory of their parent trees, allowing older nodes to be reclaimed automatically as they are abandoned.

 #### Shared Pointers: No cycles

-Thanks to the immutability of Immutable AVL Trees (of the tree structure as well as of the values), we know that cycles are impossible, thus alleviating the main problem of shared pointers.
+The immutability of the structure and values in Immutable AVL Trees makes cycles impossible: a node can only refer to elements that existed before its construction.
+This alleviating the main problem of shared pointers: memory leaks due to unreachable cycles.

 ### Values: Requirements